 Click here to access the RTI Application Form.

 Click here to access the RTI Fees and Charges.

 This legislation replaces the former Freedom of Information Act 1992.

-The publication scheme is designed to act as ‘route maps’ to assist people to find key information which the department routinely publishes.
+The publication scheme is designed to act as ‘route maps’ to assist people to find key information which the Authority routinely publishes.

 - About us (Who we are and what we do)